Updated: Sep 16

-I have had the opportunity to enjoy two separate day trips to the beautiful island of Capri, and it is an island that I will never forget.
-This island located in the Bay of Naples is famous for its stunning landscapes and crystal clear waters but is also the site of several significant historical sites.
-Capri has been a popular destination for centuries and was once a holiday destination for the Roman elite.
-Today, Capri is very popular with the yachting and cruising community and offers many up-scale hotels, resorts, marinas, and luxury experiences... most of which are well outside of my budget but I was happy to find that there are many ways to explore this beautiful island without breaking the bank.
-During the high season the towns can get very crowded, especially if a cruise ship (or three) is in port.
+I have had the opportunity to enjoy two separate day trips to the beautiful island of Capri, which is an island that I will never forget.
+This island, located in the Bay of Naples, is famous for its stunning landscapes and crystal clear waters but is also the site of several significant historical sites.
+Capri has been a popular destination for centuries and was once a holiday destination for the Roman elite and still attracts those with thicker wallets than me.
+Today, Capri is one of the yachting and cruising community's playgrounds and offers many up-scale hotels, resorts, marinas, and luxury experiences... most of which are well outside of my budget.
+During the high season, the towns can get very crowded, especially if a cruise ship (or three) is in port.
+I was happy to find that there are many ways to explore this beautiful island without breaking the bank.

 Wear comfortable footwear: there are parts of the island that you can only get around on foot and often a scenic walk is the only way to get between different spots in town.

 Take the funicular from the port to Capri.
 To travel from Capri to Anacapri, you can take a bus.
-The bus and the funicular schedule changes season-to-season, but they run very frequently.
+The bus and the funicular schedule changes from season to season, but they run very frequently.
 Walk around the towns on foot.

-Once in Anacapri, if you are wanting to get to the top of Mount Solaro but aren't interested in hiking, you can catch the single-chair ski-lift.
-It's about a 10 minute ride to the highest point on the island, giving you terrific panoramic views.
+Once in Anacapri, if you want to get to the top of Mount Solaro but aren't interested in hiking, you can catch the single-chair ski lift.
+It's about a 10-minute ride to the highest point on the island, giving you terrific panoramic views.

 There are two towns on the island: Capri and Anacapri (meaning higher Capri).
 The town of Capri is a charming and bustling hub of activity, with narrow, winding streets lined with shops, cafes, and restaurants.
 It's the more popular tourist destination and is known for its stunning views, delicious cuisine, and vibrant nightlife.